radiovisual/jquery-responsive-ratio/readme.md

 #### $object

 *Required*
-The jquery object or collection you want to make responsive.
+The jQuery object or collection you want to make responsive.

 #### options

 ##### ratio

-Type: `number`
+Type: `string`
-Default: `0.563`
+Default: `'16:9'`

 The aspect ratio you want to force on the jQuery element.

 ##### class